BradNichol/Brain/tools/ides/intelliJ/shortcuts.md

 When you're inside a conditional parenthesis, you can use it to jump out once you've entered the conditions.

 ![Statement completion](https://raw.githubusercontent.com/BradNichol/Brain/91a374bc6ee1e1b9a36dbd7174516d23c7b1d151/media/img/statementcompletion.gif)

+#### Completion with Tab
+When you're selecting code from a list, ALWAYS use Tab instead of Enter.
+It's mostly useful when you're replacing an existing option, as tab will replace it.